CONTACT: CONtact-aware TACTile Learning for Robotic Disassembly: INTRODUCTION

 \section{INTRODUCTION}

 Robotic disassembly is a critical capability for recycling, maintenance, and remanufacturing.
-Robotic disassembly is a critical capability for recycling, maintenance, and remanufacturing.
 Unlike many pick-and-place tasks that primarily rely on free-space motion and geometric positioning, disassembly often requires breaking existing contact constraints, overcoming frictional resistance, and disengaging interlocking geometries.
 Successful execution therefore depends not only on geometric alignment but also on detecting force-dependent state transitions.
 These characteristics make disassembly fundamentally sensitive to contact transitions and force modulation.
 Classical model-based approaches have achieved success in structured insertion tasks such as peg-in-hole assembly~\cite{Whitney_1982, park2013intuitive}, but rely on accurate modeling of geometry and contact conditions.
 In real-world disassembly scenarios, objects exhibit significant variations in geometry, wear conditions, and material properties~\cite{foo2022challenges}, limiting the robustness of purely analytical methods.

 Recent advances in learning-based policies have demonstrated strong performance in structured manipulation tasks~\cite{zhao2023learning, diffusion_policy, DP3, zhang2025canonical, equiform, zhang2025vibecheck, kim2024openvla, intelligence2025pi_}.
-Among these approaches, reinforcement learning (RL) has been applied to force-sensitive disassembly behaviors such as twist-pull operations~\cite{zang2025augmenting}, enabling robots to learn complex contact interactions through trial and error~\cite{10517611, zhang2025safe}.
+Among these approaches, reinforcement learning (RL) has been applied to force-sensitive disassembly behaviors such as twist-pull operations~\cite{zang2025augmenting}, enabling robots to learn complex contact interactions through trial and error~\cite{zhang2025safe}.
 However, RL-based methods are often sensitive to contact dynamics and reward design, and typically require extensive domain randomization or shaping to generalize across variations in geometry and resistance, which are common in real-world disassembly scenarios~\cite{tsuji2025survey}.
 Diffusion-based policies model action generation as a denoising process conditioned on observations, enabling flexible multi-modal conditioning~\cite{diffusion_policy, DP3}.
 These approaches have recently been extended to disassembly tasks, including compliant object prying and language-guided manipulation~\cite{kang2025roboticcompliantobjectprying, kang2025task}.

 Despite these advances, most existing systems rely predominantly on vision.
 While high-capacity visual encoders~\cite{zou2023segment, oquab2023dinov2, simeoni2025dinov3, wu2024point} and large-scale demonstration datasets~\cite{khazatsky2024droid, chen2025robotwin} often make vision-only policies appear sufficient, visual observations alone may fail to capture subtle force interactions and contact transitions in contact-rich scenarios~\cite{luu2025manifeel, schneider2025tactile, hu2025vibrissae}.
 In disassembly tasks where resistance changes, tight tolerances, or deformable releases are present, these unobserved contact dynamics can critically affect policy robustness.